edras/geda-elements/README.md

 This is my personal repository of geda-pcb geda-gschem footprints and symbols.

-These elements needs to be include in a PCB project made on [geda-lepton] (https://github.com/lepton-eda/lepton-eda)
+These elements needs to be include in a PCB project made on [eda-lepton] (https://github.com/lepton-eda/lepton-eda)

 include this repository as a git submodule on your pcb project: